 - With the help of the sales order, the seller generates an invoice and sends it to the client.

 - The customer pays the amount in the invoice within the specified period.

 ERP sales module helps your organization to process the sales order step by step automatically.

-- Resource allocation starts to procure raw materials from stock as soon as sales order generates.
+- Resource allocation starts with procuring raw materials from stock as soon as the sales order generates.

 - Then the sales order reaches the production department.
-Finally, once the ordered products are assembled completely, the sales order arrives at the packing department.
+Finally, the sales order arrives at the packing department once the ordered products are assembled completely.

 - The automated invoice is created when products are ready to dispatch with sales orders, including tax and freight charges.